Heart Rate Detection Using Camera

 Important: The Butterworth filter is used to convert a user-specified frequency band into a second-order IIR (infinite impulse response) and is used in our real-time application.

-This shows that the frequency response of some of the temporal filters used in the paper.
+This shows the frequency response of some of the temporal filters used in the paper.
 Ideal bandpass filters are used for color amplification as they have passbands with sharp cutoff frequencies.

 For pulse detection, after computing Laplacian pyramid the magnification value or amplification factor α, for the finest two levels are set to 0.
 This causes downsampling and applies a spatial low pass filter to each frame to reduce both quantization and noise and to boost the subtle pulse signal that we are interested in.
 The incoming video frame is then passed through an ideal bandpass filter with a passband of 0.83 Hz to 1 Hz (50 bpm to 60 bpm).
-Finally, a large value of α ≈ 100 (amplification factor) and λc ≈ 1000 (cutoff frequency, beyond which an attenuated version of α is used that is either force α to zero for all λ < λc, or linearly scale α down to zero.
-This is important parameter in controlling noise) was applied to the resulting spatially lowpass signal to emphasize the color change as much as possible.
+Finally, a large value of α ≈ 100 (amplification factor) and λc ≈ 1000 (cutoff frequency, beyond which an attenuated version of α is used that either forces α to zero for all λ < λc, or linearly scales α down to zero.
+This is an important parameter in controlling noise) was applied to the resulting spatially lowpass signal to emphasize the color change as much as possible.
 The final video was formed by adding this signal back to the original.

 MIT Computer Program Reveals Invisible Motion in Video | The New York Times